groupon/sycl/README.md

 * [hashie](https://github.com/intridea/hashie)

-Sycl is unique in its emphasis on sorted, comparable output; and its ability to style YAML output by node, and in providing a `yawk`-like tool to directly manipulate YAML from the command line using the compact Sycl syntax.
+Sycl is unique in its emphasis on sorted, comparable output; and its ability to style YAML output by node, and in providing a `awk`-like tool to directly manipulate YAML from the command line using the compact Sycl syntax.